-Captain Clarence Jasper and N322 Long Beach Airport.
-Clarence Jasper joined the Royal Canadian Air Force in 1940 and in 1943 he was assigned to combat flight duties in England with a DeHaviland Mosquito squadron.
+Captain Clarence Jasper poses with N322 at Long Beach Airport.
+Clarence Jasper joined the Royal Canadian Air Force in 1940, and in 1943 he was assigned to combat flight duties in England with a DeHaviland Mosquito squadron.
 He shot down six German planes, destroyed four planes on the ground and destroyed three V-1 buzz bombs in the air, earning him the Distinguished Flying Cross.
 Photo courtesy of Fred Austin lll

 Golden West Airlines N1133 c/n #B-59 at Long Beach Airport.
 Photo courtesy of Peter de Groot and Airliners.net